Poison Springs State Forest

+State forest in Arkansas, U.S.

 The Poison Springs State Forest encompasses 23506 acre in Ouachita and Nevada counties in the U.S. state of Arkansas, and is under the authority of the Arkansas Forestry Commission (AFC).
 The name derives from the 1864 Battle of Poison Spring, so-called because of a legend about the poisoning of local water at the time of the battle.
 The actual battle site is preserved as Poison Springs Battleground State Park, located on 85 acre inside the forest.

 Within the forest are numerous campsites, with more than 350 annual permits issued.
 The Arkansas Game and Fish Commission (AGFC) oversees hunting and fishing on 22,162 acre of the forest that it designated a Wildlife Management Area in 1972, qualifying it for Protected Area status.
 Within that area, management is split between two state agencies.
 The AGFC oversees the management of the Poison Springs State Forest Sand Barren portion, while the Arkansas Natural Heritage Commission (ANHC) oversees management of the Arkansas Oak Natural Area and the Oak-Pine Forest Preserve Natural Area.